dattpatel99/Restaurant/README.md

 # To implement

-Create cart page with submit button which will send admin an email regarding the order
+Send admin an email regarding the order

-Create cart so that orders can be stored
+Fix order page to display price per item

+Fix checkout page to display total cost

 Create contact page with email updates.

 # To Fix

- For some reason order page carousel does not work at times.
+Null for now.